 Very special value is the stained glass in the windows.
-It has been created in different time periods, but part has been preserved from the Medieval times.
+It has been created in different time periods, but part has been preserved from medieval times.

 Interesting feature is the top floor of the cathedral – it is built from oak wood, which serves well since 1220.
 It is estimated that 1,300 oak trees have been used here – these trees would form a forest with an area of 21 ha.

 The organ of the cathedral has 7,800 pipes.
-Being organist in Notre Dame is a highly prestigious position for a musician.
+Being an organist in Notre Dame is a highly prestigious position for a musician.
 Currently here are appointed four organists, each playing for three months of the year.

 Cathedral has five bells.
 The great bourdon bell Emmanuel is located in the south tower – happily, it was saved from the destruction during the French Revolution.
 It weighs over 13 tons and has a beautiful tone.
 In the north tower are four other bells – currently, there are made new ones, which will be installed in 2013.